testinggospels/camouflage/docs/more/handlebars.md

 Type: Custom Helper
 Usage:

-1. **{randomValue}** - Simply using randomValue will generate a 16 character alphanumeric string. ex: _9ZeBvHW5viiYuWRa_.
+1. **{{randomValue}}** - Simply using randomValue will generate a 16 character alphanumeric string. ex: _9ZeBvHW5viiYuWRa_.
 Why?
 We'll let you know when we figure that out.
 2. **{{randomValue type='ALPHANUMERIC'}}** - You can specify a type as well.
 Your choices are: 'ALPHANUMERIC', 'ALPHABETIC', 'NUMERIC' and 'UUID'.
 So, what will it be?
 3. **{{randomValue type='NUMERIC' length=10}}** - Don't want a 16 character output?
 Use length to specify the length.
 Simple enough.
 4. **{{randomValue type='ALPHABETIC' uppercase=true}}** - Finally, specify uppercase as true to get a, well, uppercase string.